 Interesting Read: Rachio vs RainMachine: Pros & Cons and Verdict

 Alternatively, instead of visiting the community of SmartThings, you can also reach out to the company and ask questions to the support team.
 The customer care area of SmartThings is outstanding.
 I’ve contacted them a few times and always received professional answers and tips.

 Before concluding our comparison article, we’d like to present a detailed chart that shows the full features of both smart hubs.
 With this, you can know how Wink and ST compare and understand the main difference between both products.

-Both have their own drawbacks but overall, Wink and ST will not disappoint you since they are a-thousand-time-tested smart hubs with enormous customer bases.
+Both have their drawbacks, but overall, Wink and ST will not disappoint you since they are a-thousand-time-tested smart hubs with enormous customer bases.

 The Bottom Line

 Wink 2 has much improved compared to the predecessor hub.
 Now it has a sleeker design, more capabilities, features and higher durability.
-Wink 2 is regarded as a huge success and some even consider it as the best product on the market.
+People widely consider Wink 2 as a huge success, and some even think of it as the best product on the market.

 Wink’s mobile application makes it easy for newbie users to connect all their smart devices.
 But SmartThings’ app is designed to be easier to navigate.
 Plus, it’s more intuitive.

-The good part is that both smart hubs can be paired with all the popular smart devices on the market.
-They support all the major names and on top of this, both support Z-Wave and Zigbee.
+The good part is that both smart hubs integrate with all the popular smart devices on the market.
+They support all the major names, and on top of this, both support Z-Wave and Zigbee.
 While we slightly prefer the SmartThings, before making the purchase, it’s essential for you to check if these products work with devices you own or plan to purchase.